Nagendra1997/mesibo-documentation/livestreaming.md

     }
 ```

-### 4. Displaying the grid of videos
+### Displaying the grid of videos

 We need to dynamically render the grid of videos from the list of streams.
 That is if there is only a single video we need to display the video up to the full width of the screen.
 But, if there are four streams, we need to split the available screen into four equal parts.
 If there are more, our grid will be divided into more pieces.
-(As of now we will have a maximum of 16 streams to be displayed at a single time on the screen)
+(As of now we will have a maximum of 16 streams to be displayed at a single time on the screen).
+As and when participants leave and join the group, our grid mode may change.

 To build this feature we will use Bootstrap [Column Wrapping](https://getbootstrap.com/docs/4.0/layout/grid/#column-wrapping).